couchbase-examples/atlas-device-sdk-cblite-compare/README.md

 It is important to follow Android best practices for threading, especially when performing I/O operations.
 For example, it is recommended to use a single Dispatcher scope for database tasks, and Dispatchers.Main or ViewModelScope for UI-related tasks.
 Proper threading ensures efficient and responsive database interactions without blocking the UI thread.

 ## Model Data/Object Store

 Realm relies on the developer to define "[Realm objects](https://www.mongodb.com/docs/atlas/device-sdks/sdk/kotlin/realm-database/schemas/define-realm-object-model/#realm-objects)" or objects that are uniquely named that they can interact with Atlas Device and Device synchronization.
 Couchbase Lite is flexible in that all data is stored in the database as a JSON document.
 You can use SQL++ Queries to get information from the database OR you can query the database using a documentId which can be similarly thought of as Realms “ObjectId”.

-Couchbase Lite you save information to the database in a JSON Document.
-Within Couchbase Lite there is the Document API that allows you to either set fields on a document to values (KV operations), or you can serialize an object down to JSON and then create the document based on the JSON values.
-You can reverse take the document from JSON and then serialize it to an object.

-When you embed documents in Realm you use the [EmbeddedRealmObject](https://www.mongodb.com/docs/atlas/device-sdks/sdk/kotlin/realm-database/schemas/define-realm-object-model/#define-an-embedded-object-type), whereas in Couchbase Lite we just think of embedded data as an embedded document.

-[Asymmetric Object Types](https://www.mongodb.com/docs/atlas/device-sdks/sdk/kotlin/realm-database/schemas/define-realm-object-model/#define-an-asymmetric-object-type) are unique to Realm and Atlas Device sync as a way to control insert-only documents.

-All documents inserted into a Couchbase Lite database are a document.
-When you retrieve a document from the Couchbase Lite Database using the Collection API and provide a documentId, it’s a Document object (immutable) until you convert it to a MutableDocument which would then allow you to make changes to it.

-Couchbase Lite and App Service/Sync Gateway have a different [security model](https://docs.couchbase.com/sync-gateway/current/access-control-model.html) that handles what documents should be synced via documents being assigned to a [“channel”](https://docs.couchbase.com/sync-gateway/current/channels.html) and the [replication configuration](https://docs.couchbase.com/couchbase-lite/current/android/replication.html) to decide which documents in what scopes and collections should be synced vs stay internal to the local database on the device.

 ### Realm Object Types